DevExpress/devextreme-documentation/api-reference/10 UI Components/dxVectorMap/1 Configuration/layers/borderColor.md

 Specifies a color for the border of the layer elements.

 ---
-This option does not apply if the [layer type](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/type.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/#type') is *"line"*.
+This property does not apply if the [layer type](/api-reference/20%20Data%20Visualization%20Widgets/dxVectorMap/1%20Configuration/layers/type.md '/Documentation/ApiReference/UI_Components/dxVectorMap/Configuration/layers/#type') is *"line"*.

 #include common-colorlist